aik2mlj/cli-toolbox/README.md

 ./install.sh --all                # install binaries + all configs (for personal use)

 # upgrade all binary tools to their latest releases
+# you can also run this to only install binaries without configs
 ./install.sh --upgrade
 ```

-Notice that the configuration requires a patched font to display icons correctly.
+Notice that some of the tools requires a patched font to display icons correctly.
 You can install one of the [nerd fonts](https://www.nerdfonts.com/) **locally** as you like and configure your terminal emulator to use it in the settings.

 ## Binary tools included

-The binary tools are downloaded at install time from their official GitHub releases using [gah](https://github.com/get-gah/gah) (vendored in `tools/gah`).
-This requires an internet connection during `./install.sh` but keeps the repository lightweight — no `git-lfs` needed.
-Binaries are installed to `~/.local/bin/` without root.
-If the server has outbound internet access but limited GitHub API rate limits, set `GITHUB_PAT=<your_token>` before running the script.
+The binary tools are downloaded at install time from their official GitHub releases using [gah](https://github.com/get-gah/gah) (vendored and modified in [`tools/gah`](tools/gah).
+It will automatically detect your system architecture and download the appropriate binaries.

-The tools support **x86_64** and **arm64** Linux.
-In case you are using a shell other than `fish`, you need to [add `~/.local/bin` to your PATH](https://www.howtogeek.com/658904/how-to-add-a-directory-to-your-path-in-linux/).
-For `fish` users this is already configured.

 Here is a brief overview.
 I recommend browsing the quick start guide of each tool following the link, but only when you need it.
 Most of them are self-explanatory and intuitive to get started.